Repair of Vintage Radio (Inside Electrical)

 Repair of Vintage Radio (Cabinet)

-Tuning Dial replacement if severely cracked, warped or hazy
+Tuning Dial replacement if severely cracked, warped

 Knobs replacement if missing or cracked